-Financial Liabilities (b)
+(b) Financial Liabilities

-Financial liabilities include accrued expenses and other liabilities (except retirement obligation and tax-related payables), and bills payable, and are recognized when the Group becomes a party to the contractual agreements of the instrument.
+Financial liabilities include accrued expenses and other liabilities (except retirement obligation and tax-related payables), and are recognized when the Group becomes a party to the contractual agreements of the instrument.
 All interest related charges incurred on a financial liability are recognized as an expense as part of Interest and Other Financing Costs in the consolidated statement of profit or loss.

-2.5 Other Assets
+2.4 Other Assets